6502bench

 Near the top-left of the SourceGen window is a set of toolbar icons.
 Click the curly left-pointing arrow, and watch the selection move.
 Click it again.
 Then click the curly right-arrow a couple of times.
 Whenever you jump around in the file by using the Go To feature, or by double-clicking on opcodes or lines in the side windows, the locations are added to a navigation history.
 The arrows let you move forward and backward through it.

-The "Nav Backward" feature is bound to the 4th button found on some mice (usually found on the side, activated with the thumb).
+The "Nav Backward" feature is usually bound to the 4th button found on some mice (generally found on the side, activated with the thumb).
 This can be used to navigate quickly through a project using only the mouse.

 « Previous Next »